michael99nahum/767121_project/README.md

 Random Forest Regres.
 1075	               0.98

 All the machine learning models improve the baseline performances.
-As we can see, the Random Forest Regressor model has the lowest mean absolute error and the highest R-squared value, which indicates that it is the best performing model.
+As we can see, the Random Forest Regressor model has the lowest mean absolute error and the highest R-squared value, which indicates that it is the best performing model among the three chosen.

 It is important to highlight that the performance of the Neural Network depend on the architecture chosen, so its performances could have been improved by finding the optimal architecture (using for example auto-sklearn package, which finds the optimal regression model).

 Moreover, the Decision Tree Regressor obtains good performances, and it is quite fast with respect to the ensemble method, which is the one with the highest performances.
 However, we are interested in finding an accurate method and therefore training speed is not the most important property of our algorithm.
 By analysing histograms, correlation matrix, pairplot and feature importance we can conclude that class and duration are the variables which have the highest impact on the price.
 In particular, flights with longer durations seem to be associated with higher prices and the Business class seem to be associated with higher price with respect to the Economy class.
 Besides, the number of stops is positively correlated with the duration of the flights, which makes sense: longer flights tend to have more stops than short flights.
 This is probably the reason why also stops has a positive correlation with price.
-The fourth variable which impacts the most our model is the days left variable: this might be because the price changes depending on whenthe flight is booked, which again makes sense.
+The fourth variable which impacts the most our model is the days left variable: this might be because the price changes depending on when the flight is booked, which again makes sense.

-Other variables do not have a significant impact on our best performing model, but we can notice that the most important cities (as Mumbai and Delhi) have a greater impact on the model than other cities.
+Other variables do not have a significant impact on our best performing model, but we can notice that two of the most important Indian cities (as Mumbai and Delhi) have a greater impact on the model than other cities.

 The main takeaway point from this code is that machine learning models can be used to predict the price of flights among Indian cities with a reasonable degree of accuracy: by tuning the hyperparameters we obtained a R-squared value of nearly 99%.